 It is important to consider that individuals are free to hold and express their opinions and beliefs and the Fargo Police are committed to protecting the rights of all individuals.
 Hate alone is not a crime but if a criminal act is committed and a bias element is present, the police will investigate the matter as a hate crime.

-Hate crimes are a violation of both state and federal law.
+Hate crimes are a violation of federal law.

 If you have been the target of a hate crime or have witnessed a hate crime